microsoft/FluidFramework/BREAKING.md

 ### LoaderHeader.version could not be null
 `LoaderHeader.version` in ILoader can not be null as we always load from existing snapshot in `container.load()`;

+### Leadership API surface removed
+In 0.38, the leadership API surface was deprecated, and in 0.40 it was turned off by default.
+In 0.41 it has now been removed.
+If you still require leadership functionality, you can use a `TaskSubscription` in combination with an `AgentScheduler`.

+See [AgentScheduler-related deprecations](#AgentScheduler-related-deprecations) for more information on how to use `TaskSubscription` to migrate away from leadership election.

 ## 0.40 Breaking changes